loot/loot/README.md

 LOOT is intended to make using mods easier, and mod users should still possess a working knowledge of mod load ordering.
 See the "Introduction To Load Orders" section of the LOOT readme for an overview.

-## Downloading LOOT

-At the moment, LOOT is in beta testing, and so is not recommended for use unless for testing purposes.
-The load orders it produces should not be used in-game unless found to be valid by manual checking beforehand.
-Any releases can be found by clicking on the releases button above the coloured bar on the repository homepage.

 ## Building LOOT

 LOOT uses [CMake](http://cmake.org) v2.8.9 or later for cross-platform building support, as though it is a Windows application, development has taken place on Windows and Linux.